Terem (Russia): As a political and social institution

-The primary function of the terem was political, as it was intended to protect a woman’s value in the marriage market.
+The primary function of the terem was political, as it was intended to protect a woman's value in the marriage market.
 As in Islamic and Near Eastern societies, the veiling and seclusion of women allowed for greater control over a woman’s marriage choices, which often had immense political and economic implications.
 The seclusion of women and the practice of arranged marriage were fairly common in medieval and early modern European history, though Russian women were restricted to a greater degree.
-Though Orthodox belief emphasized the importance of virginity, to a greater degree was virginity valued as a measure of a woman’s worth when establishing political and economic alliances through marriage.
+Though Orthodox belief emphasized the importance of virginity, to a greater degree was virginity valued as a measure of a woman's worth when establishing political and economic alliances through marriage.
 Mothers had a traditional role in negotiating these arranged marriages, one of the few ways in which female political power could be manifested under the institution of the terem.
 Orthodox beliefs regarding menstruation may have also been used to justify the seclusion of women.
-Ecclesiastical regulations forbade menstruating women from entering in church buildings and participating in other activities, further justifying the segregation of women who were “ritually unclean.”
+Ecclesiastical regulations forbade menstruating women from entering in church buildings and participating in other activities, further justifying the segregation of women who were "ritually unclean".

 The extent to which female mobility was restricted by the terem as an institution governing female behavior is evident in several different sources.
-In the sixteenth-century travel writings of German diplomat Sigismund von Herberstein, which provides the first record of female seclusion in Russia, it is noted that:
+In the 16th-century travel writings of German diplomat Sigismund von Herberstein, which provides the first record of female seclusion in Russia, it is noted that:

-“No woman who walks in the street is deemed chaste or respectable.
-Thus wealthy or important people keep their women so shut up that no one can see or speak to them; they entrust them with nothing beyond sewing and spinning.
-The women conduct their domestic affairs by themselves with male servants…The women are rarely allowed to go to church, and much less often to visit friends, unless they have grown so old as to be beyond attention and suspicion.”

 A century later, German scholar Adam Olearius also observed the extent to which female movement was regulated:

-“After the wedding, the women are secluded in their chambers and rarely appear in company.
-They are more often visited by their friends than permitted to visit them...because they are mistrusted, they are rarely allowed out of the house, even to go to church.”

 This extended to seclusion from social and political affairs within the royal court.